Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Good.
 Today, let’s take a closer look at the pros and cons of owning a baton and review my top baton choices for self-defense.

-Disclaimer: we’re not lawyers so you should check your local laws for baton ownership and use!
+Disclaimer: we’re not lawyers, so you should check your local laws for baton ownership and use!

-1. Advanced Option
+1. Best Advanced Option

 Talon Infinity 50cm